raymondyeh07/tv_layers_for_cv/README.md

 ```

 ## Demo
 We illustrate how to use our TV layer in a juypter-notebook (`demo/tv_2d_illustration.ipynb`).
-We a pdf version of the notebook (`demo/tv_2d_illustration.pdf`) is also provided.
 To run the notebook, one will need to install a few more dependices.
 ```bash
 conda install -c conda-forge notebook conda install -c conda-forge nb_conda_kernels